-This refers to persons aged fifteen years and over who are not working but are available for work and are actively looking for a job during the reference period.
+This refers to persons aged fifteen years and over who are not working but are actively looking for a job and available for work during the reference period.
 They include persons who are not working but are taking steps to start their own business or taking up a new job after the reference period.